Institute for Biocomputation and Physics of Complex Systems: History

-The BIFI Institute was founded in October 2002 by a group of professors from the Faculty of Sciences of the University of Zaragoza, from the departments of theoretical physics, condensed matter physics and biochemistry and molecular biology.
+The BIFI Institute was founded in October 2002 by a group of professors from the Faculty of Sciences of the University of Zaragoza, from the departments of theoretical physics, condensed matter physics, biochemistry, and molecular biology.
 Its first director was the mathematician, José Félix Sáenz Lorenzo (2002–2011).

 From November 2003 to 2010, the institute was located in the Cervantes Building in Corona de Aragón 42, Zaragoza.
 In October 2006, BIFI joined the Spanish Supercomputing Network hosting the supercomputer CaesarAugusta (supercomputer).
 This node became operational at the end of 2007.

 In 2010, BIFI moved its facilities to the I+D+i Building, located at the Rio Ebro Campus of the University of Zaragoza, in the Actur district.
 The building was specifically designed to host the research institutes of the University of Zaragoza (UNIZAR).
 Currently, in addition to BIFI, the building hosts the Institute of Nanoscience of Aragon (INA), the Aragon Institute for Engineering Research (I3A) and the Zaragoza Scientific Center for Advanced Modeling (ZCAM).